Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

 When you're done, pat yourself on the back for having made a scatterplot from scratch!

 ## STEP 4: Read GeoJSON data and scatterplot that data (no geo-projection)
 OK, enough of this plotting boring arrays of meaningless data.
 Let's plot something EARTH SHATTERING!!!
-OK, how about earthquakes?
+How about earthquakes?
 (Oh!!
 See what I did there??).

-The [USGS publishes GeoJSON feeds of recent earthquakes on their website](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php), so we can get longitude, latitude, depth, magnitude, etc, of just about any earthquake ever recorded by human intstruments.
+The [United States Geological Survey (USGS) publishes GeoJSON feeds of recent earthquakes on their website](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php), so we can get longitude, latitude, depth, magnitude, etc, of just about any earthquake ever recorded by human intstruments.
 The data format will be [GeoJSON](http://geojson.org/), which will be a bit more complicated to reference, but is still just an array of data features.

 Where before we had `var myData = [ 20, 60, 100 ];`, now we'll have something like:
 ```JavaScript